Jenny

 I have been facilitating Birthwork Workshops since 2000.
 These wisdom-in-action workshops explore the many facets of working with birth.
 They also promote the reality of peaceful and compassionate birth through growing self-awareness and skills.

 Since 2005 I have been teaching Birthwork – Creative Ways of Making Space for Babies Workshops with the wonderful Fiona Hallinan.
-We love teaching together, and we are excited to be passing on what has been invaluable to us.
+We love passing on what has been invaluable to us.
 We enjoy the immensely rewarding dynamic created by having a mix of professionals and parents interacting, touching, and communicating with each other.

-In 2019 I became a Spinning Babies® Approved Trainer which means I am part of the Spinning babies® Team and can teach Spinning Babies® Workshops anywhere in the world.
+In 2019 I became a Spinning Babies® Approved Trainer which means I am part of the Spinning Babies® Team and can teach Spinning Babies® Workshops anywhere in the world.
+I am also a Spinning Babies® Aware Practitioner Trainer, which offers advanced body-focussed skills to Birth Professionals and enables them to be Spinning Babies Aware regarding care in pregnancy.

 With filmmaker Alieta Belle, I have co-created 2 films about natural birth called The Big Stretch & The Big Stretch Sequel.
 And I have also created a film called A World of Birthworkers, exploring how traditional birthworkers from different countries around the world come to be in service to the birth givers in their communities.
-I have also written 2 books on natural birth – Birthwork and The Down to Earth Birth Book.
+I have also written 2 books on natural birth – Birthwork and The Down to Earth Birth Book, and a manual about touch and creative bodywork for birthwork – Creating Amazing Space in the Female Pelvis.

 Since 2016 I have been project co-ordinator for Lao Birthwork, teaching hands-on and emergency skills to health staff in remote areas of Northern Laos.